Registering for the MilkSure Programme – Q and As

 What information do I need to register?

-You will need your nominated vet’s name, email address (check carefully and please avoid capital letters) and contact telephone number.
+You will need your nominated vet’s name and email address (check carefully and please avoid capital letters).
 If paying by card, you will need those details too.

 What does it cost?

-Registration costs £54.17 (£65 inc. VAT).
-This covers the training materials (Work Book) and access to the on-line test.
-It does not include any costs your vet is likely to charge you for their time delivering the training, which will be for yourself and your vet to agree.
+Initial registration costs £54.17 (£65 inc. VAT).
+This covers the programme materials (Workbook and Manual) and access to the website dashboard, including the on-line test.
+It does not include any costs your vet is likely to charge you for their time delivering the training and risk assessment, which will be for yourself and your vet to agree.